FEniCS/dolfinx/demo/pde/tensor-weighted-poisson/python/documentation.rst

 			c01[cell] = 0.5
 			c11[cell] = 4.0

-Create files to store data and save to file
+Create files to store data and save to file:

 .. code-block:: python